chuckyee/chuckyee.github.io/_posts/2017-08-22-cardiac-segmentation.md

 ![val-bad](/images/val-0.000-dilated-densenet.png)

 The right ventricle is barely visible in the original image and the ground truth mask is quite small in area.
-Compare that to a relatively succesful
+Compare that to a relatively successful
 segmentation:

 ![val-ok](/images/val-0.731-dilated-densenet.png)